Persuaded Search: Introduction

+Of course, some search markets differ along various dimensions---for example, real estate agents and headhunters are often paid only upon the successful termination of search, agents in some markets may have the ability to contract with multiple competing principals, and agents in some markets may have external information about candidate quality.
+We proceed by first studying the equilibrium of a model reflecting the pre-employment testing industry, and then discuss the role of institutional features in guiding the equilibrium outcome.

-We study these questions by embedding a standard information design framework \`a la \cite{kam11} into a simple sequential search problem \`a la \cite{mcc70,wol86}, leading to a parsimonious model that captures novel economic forces.
-In our model, a long-lived agent seeks to fill a single vacancy by randomly sampling from a continuum of goods that are differentiated in their quality.
-The agent considers one good per period and exits the market upon making a selection.
-We depart from the classic sequential search literature by assuming that the agent cannot directly observe the quality of a sampled good.
-Instead, he may contract with a long-lived principal who can provide a signal about the quality of the sampled good.
-The principal endogenously picks the informativeness of the signal and sells it by offering a spot contract to the agent.
-The principal seeks to maximize her profits, and we assume that she has limited commitment power in the sense that she is unable to commit to either the informativeness or price offer beyond the current period.
+To that end, we present a parsimonious model that embeds an information design framework \`a la \cite{kam11} into a simple sequential search problem \`a la \cite{mcc70}.\footnote{ We note that McCall motivates his model by considering a worker searching for a firm, while our motivating example considers a firm searching for a worker.
+This difference is merely expositional; \cite[p.
+113]{mcc70} notes, ``The analysis presented here is directed to the employee's job-searching strategy.
+Obviously, similar methods could be applied to investigate the employer's job market behavior.''} A long-lived agent seeks to fill a single vacancy by randomly sampling from a continuum of goods that are differentiated in their quality.
+The agent samples one good per period and exits the market upon making a selection--he prefers to match with a higher quality good but is also impatient and prefers to match sooner rather than later.
+We depart from the classic sequential search literature by assuming that sampling a good reveals no information on the quality of that good to the agent.
+Instead, the agent can acquire information from a long-lived principal.
+Similarly to \cite{ber18}, and unlike much of the information design literature, we assume that the principal has no intrinsic preferences over the outcome of the agent's search.
+Instead, she sells information to the agent and seeks to maximize her profits.
+In each period, she picks the informativeness of a signal and sells it by offering a spot contract to the agent, and we assume that the principal has limited commitment power in the sense that she is unable to commit to contracts beyond the current period.